Gilbert Padilla: Activism

 After returning home from the war in the 1940s, Padilla returned home to Los Banos to find that employment opportunities were scarce due to the presence of Mexican braceros in the fields.
 He found that the foreman of the fields was offering lower wages than what the braceros received.
 Incensed, he left.

-In 1955, he met Cesar Chavez and thus began a decades-long partnership.
+In 1955, he met Cesar Chavez and began a decades-long partnership with him.
 Living in Hanford, California and working part-time as a dry cleaner and onion gleaner, Padilla was at first uninterested in joining the Community Service Organization (CSO), thinking that it was nothing more than a "social club" with temporary goals.
-A meeting with Chavez and the President of the Hanford Community Services Organization and war veteran who received the Purple Heart for meritorious achievement and the Bronze Star for saving his platoon under enemy fire, Peter B Garcia, (Larry McSwain,1957) occurred through the night that included the discussion of the improvement of farm worker conditions, which helped Padilla to change his mind.
+A meeting with Chavez and Peter B. Garcia, the President of the Hanford Community Services Organization, that included the discussion of the improvement of farm worker conditions, helped Padilla to change his mind.

 The CSO was primarily focused on voter registration and while it did have housing and education committees, there was no specific group that addressed the plight of farm workers.
-Chavez worked to establish such a committee in the CSO by establishing CSO chapters in rural communities where the farm workers made up a large portion of the population; Padilla himself was sent to Stockton, where he grabbed a hold of a grant that allowed him to study housing conditions of the local farm workers.
-However, at the next CSO convention in 1962, Chavez's farm worker committee proposal was shot down, leading him to resign from his director position and thus, his salary to support his family.
+Chavez worked to establish such a committee in the CSO by establishing CSO chapters in rural communities where the farm workers made up a large portion of the population; Padilla himself was sent to Stockton, where he got a grant that allowed him to study housing conditions of the local farm workers.
+At the next CSO convention in 1962, Chavez's farm worker committee proposal was shot down, leading him to resign from his director position and thus, his salary to support his family.
 Padilla, who also relied on a CSO wages to support his family, was scared by Chavez's obstinacy.
 Nonetheless, he followed Chavez to resign and they establish their own organization by visiting all the rural CSO chapters to prepare them for Chavez's new pursuit.